 1. Don’t Buy New Clothes For Holiday Events

-The first way to survive the holidays on a budget is to avoid buying new (or used) clothes whenever possible.
+The first way to survive the holidays on a budget is to avoid buying clothes for holiday events whenever possible.

-The holidays only come around once a year, so why have many different holiday themed clothes?
+The holidays only come around once a year, so why have several expensive holiday-themed outfits?

 Instead, stick with clothing that you can wear during the rest of the year but fits with the holiday theme and colors.

-No one will remember what holiday themed clothing you wore to last year’s party.
+No one will remember what holiday-themed clothing you wore to last year’s party.
 Even if they do, they probably won’t say anything.

 2. Make A List Of All Events You Will Attend

-One of the bigger budget busters most people forget to consider are holiday events.
-Whether you have parties with family and friends or you attend a fancy party at work, events can add up quickly.
+One of the bigger budget busters most people forget to consider is holiday events.
+Whether you have parties with family and friends or you attend a fancy party at work, event costs can add up quickly.

 Now that you’ve thought of these events in advance, they shouldn’t bust your budget.
 You’ll use this list again in a later tip.